nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/advanced-upgrade-topics/post-upgrade-tasks.md

 ## Check Web Content Images

-The upgrade to DXP 7.2 moves Web Content images to the Document Library and then deletes their former table, `JournalArticleImage`.
+Upgrading to DXP 7.2 moves Web Content images to the Document Library and then deletes their former table, `JournalArticleImage`.
 To ensure this process went smoothly, check your Web Content articles and verify that their images still show correctly.

-Once you've completed all necessary post-upgrade tasks, your upgrade to Liferay DXP 7.2 is complete.
+Once you've completed all necessary post-upgrade tasks, your Liferay DXP upgrade is complete.
 Congratulations!